javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/2-dictionary-tostring/task.md

 let dictionary = Object.create(null);

 *!*
-// your code to add toString
+// your code to add dictionary.toString method
 */!*

 // add some data